hexvel/pxolly-express-callback/README.md

 # Pxolly Express Callback

-This project is an Express-based server that handles various events from the VK API.
+This project is an Express-based server that handles various events from the Pxolly-Webhook.

 ## Table of Contents